crystalsand10/MGT_docs/source/downloads.rst

   :width: 2000
   :alt: Graphical View

 To visualise any of these graphs, the data needs to be initially loaded by clicking on 'Load data'.
-The data is fetched, transformed and plotted (the first graphical view is shown below for all public data in the *Salmonella* Typhimurium database).
+The data is then fetched, transformed and plotted(the first graphical view is shown below for all public data in the *Salmonella* Typhimurium database).

 .. image:: images/graph1.png
   :width: 2000